Weighted sampling recovery of functions with mixed smoothness: Introduction

-There is a large number of works devoted to the problem of (unweighted) linear sampling recovery of functions having a mixed smoothness on a compact domain, see for survey and bibliography in \cite{DTU18B}, \cite{NoWo10}, \cite{Tem18B}, \cite{DD2023-survey}.
+There is a large number of works devoted to the problem of (unweighted) linear sampling recovery of functions having a mixed smoothness on a compact domain.
 Smolyak sparse-grid sampling algorithms for compact domains (cube or torus) have been widely and efficiently used in both approximation theory and numerical analysis, especially, in sampling recovery for functions having a mixed smoothness.
-A huge body of papers investigated various aspects on approximation and numerical implementation by Smolyak sparse-grid sampling algorithms.
-The reader can consult \cite{BG2004}, \cite{DTU18B}, \cite{NoWo10}, \cite{Tem18B} for survey and bibliography.

-The right convergence rate of sampling $n$-widths is one of central problems in sampling recovery of functions having a mixed smoothness.
-We refer the reader to \cite{DD2023-survey,DTU18B} for survey and bibliography of on the right convergence rate of the sampling $n$-widths $\varrho_n\big(\bW^r_p(\TTd), L_q(\TTd)\big)$, where $\TTd$ denotes the $d$-dimensional torus.
-It is interesting to notice that the right convergence of these widths in the cases $1 < p < q \le 2$, $2 \le p < q < \infty$ and $p=2, \ q = \infty$ can be achieved by Smolyak sparse-grid sampling algorithms which are asymptotically optimal, and besides of that so far we do not know any other type of asymptotically optimal algorithm.
-From results of \cite{DKU22} on inequality between sampling and Kolmogorov $n$-widths and known results on relevant Kolmogorov $n$-widths, one can deduce in a non-constructive way the right convergence rate of $\varrho_n(\bW^r_p(\TTd),L_q(\TTd))$ for the case $1 < q \le 2 \le p \le \infty$ (see \cite{DD2023-survey}).
+The reader can consult \cite{BG2004,DD2023-survey,DTU18B,NoWo10,Tem18B} for a survey and bibliography.
+The optimal convergence rate of sampling $n$-widths is one of central problems in sampling recovery of functions having a mixed smoothness.
+We refer the reader to \cite{DD2023-survey,DTU18B} for a survey and bibliography on the optimal convergence rate of the sampling $n$-widths $\varrho_n\big(\bW^r_p(\TTd), L_q(\TTd)\big)$, where $\bW^r_p(\TTd)$ is the unit ball in the Sobolev space $W^r_p(\TTd)$ of functions on the $d$-dimensional torus $\TTd$ having mixed smoothness $r$.
+It is noteworthy that the recent results of \cite{DKU22} on inequality between the sampling and Kolmogorov $n$-widths of the unit ball in a reproducing kernel Hilbert subspace immediately yield in a nonconstructive way the exact convergence rate of $\varrho_n(\bW^r_2(\TTd),L_2(\TTd))$.
+This solved the outstanding Open Problem 4.1 in \cite{DTU18B} for the particular case $p=2$.

 The problem of optimal sampling recovery of functions on $\RRd$ equipped with Gaussian measure has been investigated in \cite{DK2022}.
-We proved in a non-constructive way the right convergence rate of the sampling $n$-widths
+We proved in a non-constructive way the exact convergence rate of the sampling $n$-widths

 for $2 < p \le \infty$, and